What Is Grand Larceny in Virginia?

 The average sentence for a grand larceny conviction in Virginia is five to six years in a state correctional facility.
 However, the minimum sentence is typically one year in state prison, a $2,500 fine, or both.

-When someone commits simple larceny, whether such person would be charged with petty larceny or grand larceny depends on the property involved, its worth, and how it is taken.
+When someone commits simple larceny, whether such person would be charged with petit larceny or grand larceny depends on the property involved, its worth, and how it is taken.

 How to Beat a Grand Larceny Charge